Eosinophilic oesophagitis (EoE)

 Healthcare professionals involved in the treatment of EoE may include general practitioners (GP), gastroenterologists (stomach/bowel medical specialists), clinical immunology/allergy specialists and specialist dietitians.2 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.

-ausEE Inc.: Research provides information about research on eosinophilic diseases in Australia, including funding for medical research grants.
+ausEE Inc.: Research provides information about research on eosinophilic diseases in Australia.

 It is best to discuss your interest in any clinical trials with your medical team to determine suitability and eligibility.